2023 Louisiana gubernatorial election: Background

 Louisiana, like much of the Deep South, is a socially conservative "Bible Belt" state.
 Democrats were the favored party at all levels of government as recently as the 1990s; however, the Republican Party has since rapidly gained ground, first at the federal level and gradually at the state and local level as well.
-Today, the state is strongly Republican-leaning and, at the time of the election, Republicans held both of the state's U.S. Senate seats, all but one of its U.S. House seats, majorities in both of its state legislative chambers, and every statewide executive office except the governorship.
+Today, the state is strongly Republican-leaning and, at the time of the election, Republicans held both of the state's U.S. Senate seats, all but one of its U.S. House seats, majorities in both of its state legislative chambers, and every statewide executive office except the governorship, which they would ultimately win.

 John Bel Edwards, a populist conservative Democrat, was able to win two terms as governor and overcome the state's partisan lean by diverging from the national party on certain policy matters, such as abortion, while also appealing to Louisiana's contemporary Democratic voting base.
 However, as Edwards was term-limited going into the election, most analysts expected the governorship to flip back to the Republican Party in 2023, primarily due to the lack of Democratic candidates with Edwards' crossover appeal.

+This proved to be true as Republican Jeff Landry won the election in a landslide, with over 51% of the vote.
+Republicans collectively secured about 66% of the vote while Democrats won only about 29%, an all time low, with about 26% going to their top vote getter and runner up Shawn Wilson.